SeanKelleyx/FunFacts/README.md

 # FunFacts

-This is an Android version of the FunFactsIOS tutorial app
+This is an Android version of the FunFactsIOS app